Code of Behaviour

 In order to obtain the optimum benefit, students are expected to participate actively in the education process.
 They should attend classes on time, with all appropriate books and materials for the lesson in question.
 Homework assignments should be completed on time and to the best of the student’s ability.
 Written work should be presented neatly, and in accordance with the specific instructions of each teacher.

 The environment in the classroom should be one in which there is a balance between an open communication amongst students and teacher, and a disciplined atmosphere in which maximum learning can take place.
 However, the teacher may limit the level of debate and discussion to ensure that the objectives of the lesson are achieved.
-Where indiscipline leads to the need for sanction, the teacher may apply a penalty point.
-Teachers may refer the student to any of the following: – Form Teacher, Year Head, Dean of Discipline, Deputy Principal, and Principal.
+Teachers should refer to the Classroom management procedures

 When in specialist rooms such as practical workshops, science laboratories, home economic kitchens or the gymnasium, due regard must be shown by students for rules and safety procedures required by members of staff.
 These will be explained to students by staff at the beginning of such a practical course.

-It is school policy that students participate in Physical Education classes throughout the Junior cycle, unless excused on medical grounds supported by a medical certificate.
+It is school policy that students participate in Physical Education classes, unless excused on medical grounds supported by a medical certificate.
 Parents who wish to have their children temporarily excused from P.E. must submit such a request in writing in the journal to the P.E. teacher, outlining the reasons.
 This request must be shown by the student to the member of the P.E. staff at the start of the P.E. class concerned.
-The student may be directed to sit and watch the class in action or may be sent to the Library.
+The student will be directed to sit and watch the class in action.

 Attendance, Punctuality and Absence